Women's suffrage in the United States: Changes in representation and government programs

-After women gained the right to vote, the presence of women in Congress gradually increased since 1920, with an especially steady increase from 1981.
+After women gained the right to vote, the presence of women in Congress has gradually increased since 1920, with an especially steady increase from 1981.
 Today, women increasingly pursue politics as a career.
 At the state and national level, women have brought attention to gender-sensitive topics, gender equality, and children's rights.
 Women's participation rate is higher at local levels of government.

 In 1972, Shirley Chisholm became the first woman to run for the Democratic Party's presidential nomination.

 In 1984, Geraldine Ferraro became the first woman vice presidential candidate to be nominated by a major party.

 In 2016, Hillary Clinton became the first female presidential candidate to be nominated by a major party.

 In 2019, 25 out of 100 senators were women, and 102 out of 435 representatives were women.
 This resembles the global average; around the world, in 2018, just under a quarter of national-level parliament representatives were women.

 In 2021, Vice President Kamala Harris became the highest-ranking female elected official in U.S. history after assuming office alongside President Joe Biden.